Takumi Iroha: Marvelous (2015–present)

 Iroha debuted for Marvelous That's Women Pro Wrestling as a full time roster member in 2015, after finishing commitments to Stardom.
 She was adopted as Chigusa Nagayo's protege, and would also become her tag team partner, teaming with her in Marvelous and Pro Wrestling Zero1 in 2017, including in a current blast death match where they teamed with Atsushi Onita in May 2017.
 In September, she won her first title outside of Stardom, teaming with Rin Kadokura as New-Tra to beat Hiroe Nagahama and Kaho Kobayashi for the Pro Wrestling Wave Tag Team Championship.
 They held the titles until January when they were forced to vacate due to an injury to Iroha.
 She also made a one off return to Stardom in October 2017, going to a time limit draw with Yoko Bito for the Wonder of Stardom Championship.
 She returned to the ring in April, and in June, won her first singles title, beating Misaki Ohata for the Regina Di Wave Title.
 In May 2019, she won Seadlinnng's Beyond The Sea Championship, defeating Nanae Takahashi.

+On January 10, 2022, Iroha defeated Chihiro Hashimoto to win the reactivated AAAW Single Championship, which was previously the main title in Gaea Japan.
+On May 1, during Marvelous 6th Anniversary show, Iroha had her first successful title defense against Yuu.